Freenove/Freenove_ESP32_Display/docs/source/fnk0103/codes/tutorial/Preface.rst

 .. image:: ../_static/imgs/Preface/Preface18.png
     :align: center

-6. When ESP32-S3 WROOM is connected to computer, select "This PC", right-click to select "Manage" and click "Device Manager" in the newly pop-up dialog box, and you can see the following interface.
+6. When ESP32 is connected to computer, select “This PC”, right-click to select “Manage” and click “Device Manager” in the newly pop-up dialog box, and you can see the following interface.

 .. image:: ../_static/imgs/Preface/Preface19.png
     :align: center

-7. So far, CH343 has been installed successfully.
+7. So far, CH340 has been installed successfully.
 Close all dialog boxes.

 MAC
 =======================================

-First, download CH343 driver.
-Click http://www.wch-ic.com/search?t=all&q=ch343 to download the appropriate one based on your operating system.
+First, download CH340 driver, click http://www.wch-ic.com/search?q=CH340&t=downloads to download the appropriate one based on your operating system.

 .. image:: ../_static/imgs/Preface/Preface20.png
     :align: center

-If you would not like to download the installation package, you can open **"Freenove_Media_Kit_for_ESP32-S3/CH343"**.
+If you would not like to download the installation package, you can open **"Freenove_ESP32_Display/CH340"**.
 We have prepared the installation package.

-Second, open the folder **"Freenove_Media_Kit_for_ESP32-S3/CH343/MAC/"**
+Second, open the folder **"Freenove_ESP32_Display/CH340/MAC/"**

 .. image:: ../_static/imgs/Preface/Preface21.png
     :align: center